lubuntu-team/manual/source/2/2.1/2.1.2/qtransmission.rst

 To remove a torrent from the list of torrent files right click on it or :kbd:`Delete` and click remove.
 To delete the files and remove the torrent from the list right click Delete files and remove or press :kbd:`Shift +Delete`.

 If you want have a move compact view :menuselection:`View --> Compact View` or press :kbd:`Alt + C`.
+To switch back out from compact view press the same thing again.

 To bring a up a properties dialog window press :kbd:`Alt +Enter` or :menuselection:`Torrent --> Properties`.
 To show how much of the file you have on that torrent is under the :guilabel:`Have` row which shows both the size and the percentage of the file.
 The :guilabel:`Location` row shows you where the file is saved on your system.
 The :guilabel:`State` row shows what the torrent is currently doing.
 The :guilabel:`Peers` tab shows you what other peers that also have the torrent open.
 The :guilabel:`Tracker` tab shows information of where the torrent is being tracked.